Diae-Louali/Functional-Martial-Arts/README.md

 3. Import the fma.sql file from the project into your database.

-4. Open the project on your local server ( select in the local host menu blogHome.php ) .
+4. Open the project on your local server by navigating to this url (http://localhost/Functional-Martial-Arts/)

 <!-- CONTACT -->